codess-aus/DP-100/Experiment.md

 The **scikit-learn estimator** provides a simple way of launching an SKLearn training job on a compute target.
 It is implemented through the scikit-learn class, which can be used to support single-node CPU training.

+Azure Machine Learning pipeline modules can validate, analyze, and transform your data to ensure your models are accurate.
+As you link pipeline modules, you control what data flows from one module to the next in your workflow.
+You can use the **Select Columns in Dataset module** to identify the columns that should be processed and sent to the next pipeline element.
+By default, no columns are selected, and you will receive an error indicating that a value is required until you select at least one column.

+The Select Columns in Dataset module supports several methods for identifying columns.
+You can select columns by name, type, or column index.
+As part of this process, you can define conditions that can filter your data based on type.
+For example, you could create a condition to exclude all string column types.

+**Clean Missing Data module**: You use the Clean Missing Data module to ensure that your data is as complete as possible prior to machine learning processing.
+When configuring this module, you need to specify the columns that contain missing values that you need to modify.

+A substitution value is an explicit value that is used to replace missing values.
+For example, you may replace missing values with a zero.